Berline-Vergne valuation and generalized permutohedra: Background

 \subsection{Cones and fans}

-A \emph{(polyhedral) cone} is the set of all nonegative linear combinations of a finite set of vectors.
-A \emph{shifted cone} is a set of points in the form of $C + \x$ where $C$ a cone and $\x$ is a point.
-A shifted cone is \emph{pointed} if it does not contain a line.
-A shifted cone $C + \x$ is \emph{rational} if the cone $C$ is generated by vectors with rational coordinates.
+A \emph{(polyhedral) cone} is the set of all nonnegative linear combinations of a finite set of vectors.
+A cone is \emph{pointed} if it does not contain a line.
+A cone $C$ is \emph{rational} if the cone $C$ is generated by vectors with rational coordinates.

-\begin{defn} Suppose $P$ is a polyhedron and $F$ is a face.
-The \emph{tangent cone} of $F$ at $P$ is: